The Official Marvel Graphic Novel Collection: List of books

 Below is a list of the books from each issue in published date order.
 Only the first six issues were officially announced, but each issue features a further reading section which advertised future books and their volume number, though not release number.
 Early into the run, customer support provided a list of books to be published from issue seven onwards which was unverified, but proved to be accurate for sometime.
 The full list of issues was confirmed on the Hachette Partworks website but later removed as the order for some issues altered slightly.
 Subsequently, via the collections official website the set was announced to continue for a further 60 issues.
 The release order for issues #73–120 was later verified via BookDepository.com In April 2016, the May catalogue for PreviewsUK confirmed that an issue #121 would be released as part of the original collection.
 Subsequently, via the official Facebook page, it was confirmed that the original collection would now continue for a further 20 issues, therefore extending the set to 140.
 In reply to a comment on the collection's Facebook page in May 2017, confirmation was made that the collection will now expand to 170 titles.
 Later in December, in reply to an email, a Facebook user was told that this has now been expanded, yet again with no prewarning to subscribers, to 200.

 The collection has been confirmed as being extended again to 220 issues, with zero notification, in reply to a query as to the end number on one of Hatchetts Facebook posts in July 2019.
 The exact phrasing was to run to 220, not that it will end at 220.
 In April 2020, in response to a Facebook comment, the collection has been extended to 250 issues.

 In a Facebook post in June 2021, Hachette confirmed that the Original Marvel Graphic Novel Collection (2011) would be extended to 280 issues and the more recent Marvel Graphic Novel Collection (2016) would be extended to 170 issues.

-In a post by British Comic Heroes via Facebook in June 2022 it was said that Hachette were calling time on the Marvel - The Ultimate Graphic Novel Collection at issue 280, however in later post, British Comic Heroes clarified that that the Hatchette announcement did not actually confirm this.
+In a post by British Comic Heroes via Facebook in June 2022 it was said that Hachette were calling time on the Marvel - The Ultimate Graphic Novel Collection at issue 280, however in later post, British Comic Heroes clarified that the Hatchette announcement did not actually confirm this.

 Subscribers to the more recent Marvel Graphic Novel Collection (2016) received a letter with their package containing issue 170 advising the collection had now ended.
 This confirmed the 2016 collection would be ending 110 graphic novels short of the original 2012 collection.

 The table below contains the full list of issues as per the original printing of the collection beginning in December 2011.
 The final volume (280) was released in October, 2022 after nearly eleven years.